Excelsior2026/CLINISCRIBE/docs/AUDIO_COMPONENTS.md

 ## Notes
 - RNNoise and WebRTC APM are the primary targets for “studio” quality.
+- DeepFilterNet expects 48 kHz input and uses model weights; we’ll need resampling and a model packaging strategy if we embed it.
 - APM expects fixed frame sizes (10 ms) and often 48 kHz; we may resample upstream to maintain consistent processing quality.
 - Phase 1 focuses on clean, stable capture + WAV output so the backend